 If you learn to simulate the nutrition of what the human diet has been through 99.9% of our evolutionary history, there is converging scientific evidence that it leads to a new plateau of health.
-It alleviates, or drastically diminishes: diabetes, cardio-vascular disease, obesity, arthritis, rickets, poor health in older age, asthma, acne, ... and, in fact, most all labelled as "chronic diseases", "diseases of civilization", "auto-immune diseases", or "metabolic syndrome".
+There are now thousands of examples of the general nutritional protocol alleviating, or drastically diminishing: diabetes, cardio-vascular disease, obesity, arthritis, rickets, progressively poorer health in older age, asthma, M.S., acne, ... and, in fact, most all labelled as "chronic diseases", "diseases of civilization", "auto-immune diseases", or "metabolic syndrome".

-It seems too astounding to be true ... but it is now backed by a sizable group of cutting edge doctors, archaeologists, ethnographers, and nutrition scientists who agree.
+It seems too astounding to be true ... but the paradigm is backed, and has been continually refined, by a sizable group of cutting edge doctors, archaeologists, ethnographers, and nutrition scientists.

 Think of it as the ultimate natural diet - one in which you consider our long evolutionary history as a major factor in determining what a natural diet for the human body is.
 Our genes, physiology, and metabolic system have not had enough time to change from that of our hunter gatherer ancestors.
-Our hunter-gatherer ancestors (and still existing hunters and gatherers on their traditional diets) rarely, if ever, have had these health problems.
-The earliest farmers also did not.
-Furthermore, and not coincidentally ... wild mammals are also void of these problems - while their domestic cereal grain-fed counterparts (e.g., dogs, cats, and cattle) ... are not.
+These ancestors (and still existing hunters and gatherers on their traditional diets) rarely, if ever, have had these health problems.
+The earliest farmers, from the Mesolithic Age, also did not.
+Furthermore, and not coincidentally ... wild mammals are also void of these problems - while their domestic, cereal grain-fed counterparts (e.g., dogs, cats, and cattle) ... are not.

 Join the happy and healthy early adopters of optimal evolutionary nutrition ... take advantage of evolution's first practical application ...